deviare/jobfinder/README.md

 Format for credentials in command line argument or in file: username:password

-Format for target jobs in command line argument of file (evrey line): job:city
+Format for target jobs in command line argument or in file (evrey line): job:city

 Format for file smtp credentials: